-The Australian cyclone season starts from November and ends in April.
+The Australian cyclone season starts in November and ends in April.
 It’s important to prepare your family and home before the cyclone season starts, especially if you live in a cyclone-prone area.
-This will help reduce the amount of damages to your home, and ensure that your family stays safe.
+This will help reduce the number of damages to your home, and ensure that your family stays safe.

 Between May and October, here’s what you need to do to get your family and your home ready for the cyclone season:

 - Ask your local council if you live in an evacuation zone and if your home will be prone to storm surge or flooding

 - Make a list of emergency contacts and place it somewhere that your family can see, e.g. on the fridge